Buddhadebroy/catalogx/readme.txt

 📊 Monitor and manage all inquiries efficiently via an Inquiry Cart [PRO].

 [**Quotation**](https://catalogx.com/quotation/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg)
-The Quote Module is designed 💬 to help businesses that regularly deal with custom orders, bulk purchases, or high-value transactions.
-By allowing customers to request quotes directly from your product catalog, you open up new sales opportunities and streamline the buying process.
+The Quote WooCommerce is designed 💬 to help businesses that regularly deal with custom orders, bulk purchases, or high-value transactions.
+By allowing customers to request quotes directly from your ecommerce product catalog, you open up new sales opportunities and streamline the buying process.
 This module is particularly useful for businesses in B2B, wholesale, or custom manufacturing, where personalized pricing and quick response times are critical for closing deals 💼

 #Key Features:
-🔍 Quickly find customer quotations with the Quick Search feature [PRO].
+🔍 Quickly find customer quote with the Quick Search feature [PRO].
-🤝 Ensure compatibility with MultiVendor plugins like [MultiVendorX](https://wordpress.org/plugin/dc-woocommerce-multi-vendor/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg) for a seamless experience [PRO].
+🤝 Ensure your quote WooCommerce workflow is compatible with MultiVendor plugins like [MultiVendorX](https://wordpress.org/plugin/dc-woocommerce-multi-vendor/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg) for a seamless experience [PRO].
-🛒 Enable visitors to request a quote for all or selected products, catering to different customer needs.
+🛒 Allow visitors to request a quote for individual or multiple products from your WooCommerce catalog, depending on your sales strategy.
-🔐 Restrict quote requests to registered users to ensure qualified leads.
+🔐 Restrict quote requests to registered users, ensuring only qualified leads submit a quote in your B2B or wholesale store.
-📲 Receive instant notifications via Google Chat and SMS when a customer places a quote request, keeping you informed and responsive [Coming Soon].
+📲 Instantly get notified via Google Chat and SMS when a customer submits a quote request, helping you follow up faster.
+[Coming Soon].

 [**Wholesale-PRO**](https://catalogx.com/wholesale/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg)
 The Wholesale Module is perfect for businesses 🛒 that serve both retail and wholesale customers.
 This module helps you create distinct pricing structures, manage customer segments, and protect your retail pricing strategies.
 By offering exclusive wholesale pricing and preventing coupon use for wholesale customers, you can better manage your profit margins while still offering competitive deals to your business clients 💼.